richard-scryber/scryber.core/docs/document_styles.rst

 1. The style from the parent is collected.
 2. Any styles in the document are evaluated in the order they appear.
     1. What is the precedence of the matcher.
-Tag < Class <> ID.
+Tag < Class < ID.
     2. What is the complexity of the match.
-Tag+Class < Tag+ID < Class+ID
+Tag+Class < Tag+ID < Tag+Class+ID
-    3. And child selectors are evaluated to precedence Parent(s) + Child
+    3. And parent selectors are evaluated to precedence Parent(s) + Child
 3. If a stylesheet reference is encountered, then the styles within it will be evaluated before moving on to the following styles
 4. Finally the styles directly applied will be evaluated, giving the full style result.